 Morning Glen residents wait for debris cleanup

-BATON ROUGE - The Morning Glen neighborhood near Seigen Lane was hit hard by last week's flood.
+BATON ROUGE - The Morning Glen neighborhood near Siegen Lane was hit hard by last week's flood.
 Now, pieces of resident's lives are placed at the curb.

 "You know you pay month after month, and live in a house for a long time,